-How do I know if my file was processed?
+How to tell if the file was processed

 Your report status may take up to 48 hours to update after you file.
 To check the status, log in to your online employer account.
 Click Wage Reporting in the top menu bar, then Wage Submission History.
 If the report was processed successfully, the report status will be "Processed."
 If the status of any report is "Rejected," click on Submission Issues to review the file errors.
 Correct the errors in your file and resubmit.